ductsoup/Raspberry-Pi-IoT-Water-Quality-Controller/README.md

 * Control 120 VAC devices (lights, air pumps)

 ### Full Disclosure
-This is one of my infamous cocktail napkin designs and should be considered a work in progress for now.
+This is one of my infamous cocktail napkin designs and should be considered a prototype work in progress for now.

 ## Hardware
 ### Water Quality Sensing